Skip to main content

 Share

-James Schwalm sat in the prisoner’s box Monday morning weeping as friends and family members told the court about the devastation he caused when he murdered his wife, Ashley Milne, two years ago inside their Collingwood, Ont. home.
+James Schwalm sat in the prisoner’s box Monday morning weeping as friends and family members told the court about the devastation he caused when he murdered his wife, Ashley Milnes, two years ago inside their Collingwood, Ont. home.

-Schwalm pleaded guilty to second-degree murder in June to taking Milne’s life, then placing her body inside her car and setting it on fire to make it appear as if she’d crashed down an embankment in a snowstorm.
+Schwalm pleaded guilty to second-degree murder in June to taking Milnes' life, then placing her body inside her car and setting it on fire to make it appear as if she’d crashed down an embankment in a snowstorm.

-“No amount of justice will ever be enough for the monstrous act he has committed” said Milne’s sister in one of 21 impact statements provided to the court.
+“No amount of justice will ever be enough for the monstrous act he has committed” said Milnes' sister in one of 21 impact statements provided to the court.

 Milnes’ father addressed the court noting Schwalm murdered his daughter without regard for her, their two young children, or family, saying, “This selfish act only benefited you, Jamie,” adding, “This was perpetrated by a smart man, a leader, a first responder.”